dboatengg/context-api-tutorial/README.md

 1. Clone this repository: `git clone https://github.com/your-username/react-context-api-article.git`
 2. Change into the project directory: `cd react-context-api-article`
 3. Install the dependencies: `npm install`
-4. Start the development server: `npm start`
+4. Start the development server: `npm run dev`

 ## Article

 The article associated with this repository can be found [here](https://your-blog-url.com/react-context-api-article).
 It covers the following topics:

-- What is React Context API?
+- Introudction Context API?
+- The Problem with Passing Props
-- Why use React Context API over other state management solutions?
+- Understanding Context API
-- How to use React Context API in a simple React application.
+- Getting Started with Context API
+- Some Use Cases
+- Best Practices
+- Conclusion

 ## Resources